WVUMLL/Immerse/README.md

 # Immerse
 A toolkit for turning any media resource into a language-learning Anki deck!
-- Compatible with videos (recordings, clips, TV, movies), audio (recordings, podcasts, music), and text (books, articles, pdfs, plaintext)
+- Compatible with videos (recordings, clips, TV, movies), audio (recordings, podcasts, music), and text (books, articles, pdfs, plain text)
 - Decks designed to promote reading/writing and listening/speaking
 - Generates both EN → Foreign and Foreign → EN